-According to student achievement data from the 2015-16 Smarter Balanced Summative Assessments, the identified area of focus for staff development was English Language Learner Development (ELD).
-ELD training was provided for whole staff during the week prior to the 2016-2017 school year.
+According to student achievement data from the 2017-18 Smarter Balanced Summative Assessments, the identified area of focus for staff development was in the area of Math.
+Math training by Mindy Shacklett was provided for whole staff during the week prior to the 2018-19 school year.
+A couple of grade levels also benefited from math training throughout the school year.
 Staff members are also encouraged to take advantage of conferences, workshops, college courses, and other means of professional development.
 Within the last three year period, the District has provided in-service opportunities for the McCabe staff in the following areas: English Language Learner Development, CPR/first aid, Accelerated Reader, Accelerated Math, Response to Intervention and Excel, physical education, strategies for responding to bullying, Individualized Education Plans, child abuse recognition, abuse training, Teacher Induction Program, Close Reading Strategy, classroom management, GATE, PRIME math grant, CCSS Mathematics in a Secondary classroom, New Generation Science Standards, New Generation History Standards, Synergy Student Information System (SIS), Nonviolent Crisis Intervention, Healthy Kids, and various other trainings.
 Teachers are supported during implementation via in-class coaching, and team meetings, teacher-principal meetings.
 Individual staff members attended bus driver training.